 Coping With Grief

 At any stage during the mourning process an individual can seek grief help or bereavement counselling.
+Nobody should have to deal with grief and bereavement on their own.
 Bereavement therapy helps the person come to terms with the loss, which includes encouraging the person to talk about the deceased, distinguishing grief from trauma, dealing with any guilt associated to the loss, and discovering the most appropriate way for them to heal.
-A grief therapist can help the person coping with loss to properly experience the stages of grief at their own pace and in their own way.
-This form of psychotherapy can help restore an individual’s quality of life.
+A therapist who has experience with grief can help the person coping with loss to properly experience the stages of grief at their own pace and in their own way.
+This kind of psychotherapy can help restore an individual’s quality of life and prevent any kind of psychological problems associated with the loss from forming.